Adam Bunting, CVU Principal

 Arthur Chiaravalli, CVU Fairbanks House Director

 Arthur is a recent transplant to the state of Vermont after spending the majority of his life in Michigan.
-He has a large family, spanning in age from 4 years old to a sophomore at Michigan State University.
+He has a large family, spanning in age from 6 years old to a senior at Michigan State University.
 Arthur earned degrees from both the University of Michigan (B.A.
 English, M.A.
 Education) and Michigan State University (M.A.
 K-12 Administration).
 In his teaching career, he has taught high school mathematics, English, technology, and media productions.
 Arthur is also founder of Teachers Going Gradeless, a global group of educators who believe teaching and learning is better when we grade less, emphasizing instead the principles of effective feedback and growth.
 In his spare time, he likes writing about educational topics but also dabbles in just about every genre, most recently as singer/songwriter for his on-again-off-again band.
 He is humbled by the opportunity to accompany young people at such an exciting, pivotal time in their lives.